SAP/ui5-webcomponents/docs/How To Use.md

 Usually you'll never have to do this manually either, as you'll bind the content of the button via the means provided by the framework you're using, and the framework will be the one updating it for you.

-Finally, there are UI5 Web Components that only accept other HTML elements (of any kind or specific ones - check the documentation for each individual Web Component's requirements).
+Finally, there are UI5 Web Components that only accept other HTML elements.

 For example `<ui5-popover>` may contain any HTML element - standard elements and other custom elements alike.